|

 The output pattern is read until a comma is reached.
 All

-thrown away during the read.
+white space is thrown away during the read.

 Time Field